entrywayaudibly/tempcolor/README.md

 ## install

-- place the contents of this repo inside, wherever you want;
+- place the contents of this repo wherever you want;
 - make `tempcolor` executable: `chmod +x ./tempcolor`;
 - feel free to create a symbolic link for `tempcolor`.
   - be it in `/usr/bin`;